fsartore/Schedule_MIL_optimization_pyomo/docs/source/Main.md

 2. {doc}`Constraints`: This section describes the constraints used in the optimization model.
 3. {doc}`Parameters`: This section describes the parameters used in the optimization model.
 4. {doc}`Time Bounds`: This section describes the bounds used in the optimization model.
-5. {doc}`Read Previous task`: This section describes how to read the previous task, to further optimize the schedule.
+5. {doc}`Read Previous Tasks`: This section describes how to read the previous task, to further optimize the schedule.
 6. {doc}`Task Manager`: This section describes a series of functions used to manage the task.
 7. {doc}`Time Handling`: This section describes a series of functions used to handle the time in the optimization model.